 The fifth book in the series deals with the infamous Katyn Massacre of Polish Officers by the Soviets, and how the uncovering of that crime affected the war, especially Polish-Americans and the Poles in exile in England.
 It is titled Rag and Bone (from the Yeats poem), and was released September 2010.
 Number six, released in 2011, is A Mortal Terror.
 It is set in southern Italy and within the Anzio beach head, where Billy tracks down the Red Heart Killer, who is targeting officers of increasingly senior rank.
 Mortal terror also refers to combat fatigue and the terrible effects of prolonged exposure to the not only combat but the rigors of winter in the mountains.

-I live in Hadlyme, Connecticut, with my wife Deborah Mandel, a psychotherapist who offers many insights into the motivations of my characters, a good critical read, and much else.
-Our dog Ranger lives with us.
+I live on the Gulf Coast of Florida with my wife Deborah Mandel, a psychotherapist and copyeditor who offers many insights into the motivations of my characters, a good critical read, and much else.
 We have two sons, Jeff and Ben, and seven grandchildren (Camille, Claudia, Emma, Luke, Nathaniel, Noah, Oliver).

 I've learned two valuable lessons since I started writing which have helped me greatly.
-The first is a quote from Oscar Wilde, who said "The art of writing is the art of applying the seat of one's pants to a chair."
+The first is a quote from Mary Heaton Vorse, who said "The art of writing is the art of applying the seat of one's pants to a chair."
 The second is from novelist Rachel Basch, who told me "the story has to move down, as well as forward."
 Both sound simple.
 Neither is.